sudobyter-hub/Hun2race/README.md

 - Ensure `LaTeX` is installed on your machine.
 - Execute the tool: `python3 hun2race.py -f bug_bounty -v idor -t attacker.com -P "Insert your PoC here"`
 - Upon completion, you'll find the report, ready to be submitted, in your directory.

+# CHATGPT key
+1. Access your OPENAPI account
+2. Create New key (save the key in safe place)
+3. Copy and replace the key in the following file `hun2race.py`

 # Google BARD key